GuillaumeLeclerc/number-parsing/README.md

 - Add a way to disable some formats (for example if you are sure you won't use a specific one)
 - Add a way to add new formats programmatically (if are parsing a non-standard format)
+- Add support for browser (and ad continuous intergration)